Kantele of the Runosong Culture and the Dialogue of Creativity

 Kantervo album was published on YouTube on Feb 2, 2024, with information about the instruments and music.

-In 2023 started collaboration with Henna Tahvanainen, DSc(Tech), who at the moment studies digital restoration of historical musical instruments at the Department of Industrial Engineering, University of Bologna.
+In 2023 started collaboration with Henna Tahvanainen, DSc(Tech), who, for example, has studied digital restoration of historical musical instruments at the Department of Industrial Engineering, University of Bologna.

 Historical Finnish-Karelian small kanteles can be studied in Finnish museums, where there are several hundreds of them.
 However, you are not allowed to play musical instruments in museums, so the solution for researching sound is to get a copy from the instrument builder.
 With the help of replicas, musical instruments and the music produced with them can be approached in the means pretty much the same as in experimental archaeology.